 These steps are often represented as the chain of survival, because they are a sequence of basic actions that can save the life of a person in sudden cardiac arrest.
 A handy way to remember these steps is using the letters in the word 'chain'.

-For more on CPR, see our Useful links section.
+For more on effective CPR, see our Useful links section.

 Defibrillation Taboos & FAQs